ImNotDarren/CarPricePrediction/README.md

 The first linear regression model has a huge overfitting problem.
 The train $R^2$ value is usually around 0.94 while the test $R^2$ value is around 0.70 to 0.80.
-Then I tuned the lasso regression model which is this final model and solves the overfitting problem quite well.
+Then I tuned the lasso regression model which is this final model and added ploynomial features which solves the overfitting problem and massively increased the performance.
 Lasso excluded lots of features including is_gas, age, engine_L and many car makes.
-Now the train $R^2$ value and test $R^2$ value are both around 0.934.
+Now the train $R^2$ value and test $R^2$ value are both around 0.98.

 **Model Evaluation**